HCL-TECH-SOFTWARE/dxclient-scripts/README.md

   - DXClient Version Type(Node/Container) information available using help/version-compat commands
   - A one time license agreement click-through is enabled.
 To skip the prompt, use "accept-license" command.
   - DXClient will be openly distributed in NPMJS & Harbor repository.

+  22. If connecting to an HCL DX 9.5 CF224 deployment, following changes are to be expected.

+  - LiveSync Pull and Push commands for WCM Design Library are now available for HTML and Folder Components.

+  23. If connecting to an HCL DX 9.5 CF225 deployment, following changes are to be expected.

+  - LiveSync now supports Presentation Templates.
 </details>

 ## DXClient configuration